Deoriatal Chandrashila

 At Indiahikes, while rating a trek difficulty we consider several factors.
 These include, altitude gained every day, length of a trek every day, highest altitude, nature of the terrain, weather etc. Based on this we rate a trek as easy or difficult or somewhere in between.

-The Deoriatal-Chandrashila Trek is an easy-moderate one.
-Frankly, out of all our high altitude treks, Deoriatal-Chandrashila is the safest one.
+The Deoriatal-Chandrashila Trek is a moderate one.
+Of all our high altitude treks, Deoriatal-Chandrashila is among the safest.
 It gains altitude slowly so your body has enough time to acclimatize.
 We have seldom seen any cases of altitude sickness on this trek.
 Nevertheless, it is a high-altitude trek that climbs up to 12,083 ft.
-At Indiahikes, we don’t let our guard down at high altitudes, no matter what the altitude is.
+There are long days as well where we trek close to 10 km.
+The final climb to Chandrashila Top shall also test your endurance.
+So you need to prepare well for this trek.

 While we do our bit to ensure a trekker’s life is safe, we also expect any trekker who is enrolling with us to know what could go wrong, and if it does, how to tackle it.
 To have a safe trek here is some information that you must know if you have registered for this trek.
 At Indiahikes, we believe that as long as you are well-informed and well-prepared, you can survive easily at high altitudes.